|You are in: Home > 18xx > 18xx Rules Difference List > Section 7|

 1844 The H trains count hexes not stations.
 Unlike H trains in other games, they include the hex where they start.

 1846 A route cannot run from one east off-board region to any other east off-board region.
 N/M trains can visit M cities and choose N of them to count as revenue, provided at least one of these contains one of the company's tokens.
+A route that connects an east off-board region to a west off-board region and counts both earns a bonus.

 1848 Gauge change markers are placed on hex edges where the gauge of track changes.
 These markers count towards the length of a route as if they were value 0 cities.
 Plus-trains (e.g. 4+) can include one gauge change marker in addition to the usual length of its route.
 Visit and get paid for villages and small harbours without restriction. "e trains (The Ghan) do not count towards a company's train limit, nor does owning one satisfy the requirement for a company to own a train.
 A company may only own one 2E train.
 2E trains cannot be traded between companies.
 A bonus is paid when the route of one train includes more than one K-city, the value of which increases with the number of K-cities in the run.